To be eligible for Championship designation, a race must meet the following requirements:

 - the race is USATF sanctioned and the course is certified

-If your race is designated as a Championship/Grand Prix event, USATF - New England will:
+If your race is designated as a Championship/Grand Prix event, USATF-New England will:

-- list your event in the "Grand Prix" schedule printed in the New England Runner Annual Calendar (distribution 75,000)
+- list your event in the "Grand Prix" schedule printed in the New England Runner Annual Calendar (distribution 80,000)

-- assist with pre-race press releases
+- assist with pre-race publicity

 - assist with prize money payment to individuals and teams